pinecone-io/examples/learn/README.md

 This repository is a collection of sample applications and Jupyter Notebooks that you can run, download, study and modify in order to get hands-on with
 Pinecone [vector databases](https://www.pinecone.io/learn/vector-database/) and common AI patterns, tools and algorithms.

-These examples are ideal for learning and expanding your knowledge of what's possible, but if you're looking for Production-ready examples, please see the [docs](../docs) folder.
+These examples are ideal for learning and expanding your knowledge of what's possible, but if you're looking for production-ready examples, please see the [docs](../docs) folder.

 Each individual example notebook lives in its own directory.
 A notebook file ends in `.ipynb`, and each individual Notebook demonstrates a different AI technique or usage pattern.